aparnagudivada/TrackMyJobs-Mern/README.md

 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

-I have deployed this webiste in netlify and Here is the link to website:-
+I have deployed this webiste in render and Here is the link to website:-